Water for Qhosmi, Bolivia

-In the community of Qhosmi, located in the Bolivian Andes near San Pedro de Buena Vista, is home to 26 families with around 255 people.
-These families mainly rely on agriculture and livestock for their livelihoods, but the lack of access to clean water presents a significant daily challenge.
-Currently, the residents use water from an untreated river, which often leads to health problems such as diarrhea—particularly affecting children.
-Together with our partner organization, World Vision Bolivia, which has extensive experience in the region and similar projects, we aim to sustainably improve living conditions and establish a secure water supply system.
+The community of Qhosmi in the Bolivian Andes, near San Pedro de Buena Vista, is home to 27 families and around 255 people.
+The families mainly live from agriculture and livestock farming, but the lack of access to clean water poses a major challenge in everyday life.
+The residents currently use water from an untreated river, which leads to frequent health problems such as diarrhea - especially among children.
+Together with our partner organization World Vision Bolivia, which already has a lot of experience in the region and similar projects, we want to sustainably improve living conditions and create a safe water supply system.

-A central aspect of our project is close collaboration with the community.
-Together, we established a water committee responsible for the maintenance, upkeep, and management of the system.
-In workshops, we discussed the local conditions, habits, and needs of the residents to gain a deeper understanding of their daily lives and define shared project goals.
-The active involvement of the community—whether through labor, provision of information or material transportation—is a crucial factor for the project’s success and sustainability, which has been formalized in a written agreement.
+Another key aspect of our project is the close cooperation with the community.
+Together, we have established a water committee that will take care of the maintenance, upkeep and management of the system in the future.
+In workshops, we discussed the local conditions as well as the habits and needs of the residents in order to gain a better insight into their everyday lives and define common project goals.
+The active participation of the community, whether through labor, transporting materials or providing information, is a crucial factor for the success and sustainability of the project and was recorded in a written agreement.

-Thanks to the support of our partners and donors, construction work is expected to begin in March 2025.
-Additionally, we are planning accompanying educational workshops to raise awareness about hygiene and sustainable water use in the community.
-Following the project, the community will be empowered to independently manage and maintain the water system in the long term.
+Thanks to the support of our partners and donors, construction work is expected to begin in June 2025.
+In addition, we are planning accompanying educational workshops to raise awareness of hygiene and sustainable water use in the community.
+Afterwards, the community should be able to use and maintain the water system independently in the long term.

-Together, we can achieve a healthier and more sustainable future for the residents of Qhosmi.
+Together, we can enable a healthier and more sustainable future for the residents of Qhosmi.

 Janika Neuroth